 This article is specifically about garlic.
-Hopefully by now you know that fructans are water-soluble but not oil-soluble.
-This is how it is possible for you to enjoy Garlic-Infused Oil but that you cannot have a bunch of garlic floating around in a soup or stew and simply fish it out and expect the dish to be low FODMAP.
+Hopefully by now you know that fructans are water-soluble, but not oil-soluble.
+This is how it is possible for you to enjoy Garlic-Infused Oil, but that you cannot have a bunch of garlic floating around in a soup or stew and simply fish it out and expect the dish to be low FODMAP.
 Since the garlic has come in contact with water-containing ingredients – like canned tomatoes, vegetables, stocks, broths, wine, etc. – the fructans have leached into the dish.

 Are You Scared?

-When I was doing the Elimination Phase, it was the first time I felt good in over 25 years.
+When I was doing the Elimination Phase, it was the first time I had felt good in over 25 years.
 I mean, I was flourishing!
 And I was scared out of my mind to start Challenging myself with food.
 I didn’t want to trigger symptoms!
 I was doing so well.
 Why rock the boat?

 You HAVE to Move Out of the Elimination Phase!

 The low FODMAP diet is a three-phase diet.
 The Elimination Phase is meant to be brief!